ibm-cloud-docs/cloud-object-storage/cli/rclone.md

    env_auth>false
 ```

-  6. Enter the Access Key and Secret.
+6. Enter the Access Key and Secret from your HMAC-enabled credentials, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).

 ```
 AWS Access Key ID - leave blank for anonymous access or runtime credentials.